Writing a CV

 Your CV should match the type of job you’re applying for.
 For standard CVs, it’s best not to include a photo of yourself.
 If you are applying for a job as an actor, model or similar it may be appropriate to include a recent photograph.

-Do not say anything that is untrue or exaggerates your experience and skills.
-If this comes out later, you could lose your job.
+Avoid saying anything that is untrue or exaggerates your experience and skills.
+Seriously misleading your employer could mean you lose your job.

 Completing your CV section by section